A batch statement allows to run many queries at once.

 batch.append_statement(simple);

-// Add a prepared query to the batch
+// Add a prepared statement to the batch

 let prepared: PreparedStatement = session